Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Along with your emergency kit’s stockpile of bottled water (and, ideally, a water-purification system), consider filling up jugs, sinks, and bathtubs ahead of a big winter storm or right at the start of what might be an extended blackout.
 If municipal water ends up becoming unavailable, this gives you a water supply for essential purposes (including flushing the toilet!).

 Power outages are just about inevitable, and responsible emergency preparedness means readying yourself for the possibility of multiple days without electricity.
-Make sure you’re ready for the next wintertime blackout with a storehouse of Mountain House emergency provisions!
+Make sure you’re ready for the next wintertime blackout with a reliable storehouse of Mountain House emergency provisions!

 Inspired for an Adventure?
 Check out Beef Stroganoff - Pouch and Beef Stew - Pouch